motion/orbit/projects/blog/src/pages/update-one/index.md

 _No one wants to trust any single company with all of their data._

-Yea... of course!
-We couldn't get even our friends to install a trial version of it.
+Uh... of course!
+We couldn't get even our friends to install even a trial version of it.
 They needed permission from high up.
-And trying to install an on-premise server would mean even more cumbersome convincing.
+And pitching an on-premise server was even more difficult.
 We wanted to build a better knowledge tool, not a competent sales team.

-It was later during a discussion that we came across a realization: todays computers are powerful.
+It was later during discussion that we came across a realization: todays computers are powerful.
 They have large disks and fast processors.
-Doing topic modeling and search with modern ML is now approachable, fast, and space-efficient.
+Doing topic modeling and search with modern ML is much more approachable, fast, and space-efficient than just a few years ago.

-It was possible we could run Orbit entirely on the users computer, locally.
-It would be harder in some ways (we'd need a decentralized sync system), but it also give us some huge advantages:
+It was possible we could run Orbit entirely locally on the end-users computer.
+It would be harder in some ways (we'd need a decentralized sync system to sync any "team-level" settings), but it also give us some huge advantages:

-- No handling of user data means easy, risk-free trials.
+- No handling of user data = easy, risk-free trials.
-- No need to deploy servers on-prem means no need for a sales-forward company!
+- No need to deploy servers on-premise = no need for a sales-forward company!

-It meant we could avoid doing a high-trust-needed cloud service or expensive-to-deploy on-prem install.

 <div style="margin: 2.5rem -20%; display: flex; align-items: center; justify-content: center;">
   <div style="margin: auto;  max-width: 100vw;">